• Home

-I have been asked a few times how I use visualizing in the classroom to promote writing and improve reading.
+I have been asked a few times how I use teaching visualization in the classroom to promote writing and improve reading comprehension.
 Last year, I created Visualize a Story so that others could have a fun way to introduce or reinforce this skill to their students.
 It’s based on an old idea that was presented to me when I first started teaching.

 So, the first step to helping kids visualize is to find some artifacts from the book.
 Here are the artifacts that I collected: a watering can – half full of water.
 Why did I actually put the water in?
 Just to add intrigue.
 I walked around the classroom to show them the water!
 As I present the clues, students sketch them into the boxes.